The IRS Installment Agreement

 - Electronic Federal Tax Payment System (EFTPS)

-- Credit card
+- Credit card or debit card

-When Will the IRS Revoke an Installment Agreement
+Can the IRS Revoke an Installment Agreement?

-- The taxpayer provided inaccurate information on Form 433-F; or
+- Provides inaccurate information on Form 433-F

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help